Re3899Ed/XCs8T5gMY/GLRFEU/s6sx/learning-process_6F8d_1749297000.md

-We want to make contributing to this project as easy and transparent as possible.
+possible.
 Therefore, we do not plan on accepting many pull requests for new features.
 We certainly welcome them for bug fixes.